SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 and start your script via ``python -m scoop my_script.py``.
-If using SCOOP_, the only multiprocessing wrap mode currently supported is ``'LOCAL'``, i.e. all your data is actually stored by your local main python process and results are collected from all workers.
+If using SCOOP_, the only multiprocessing wrap modes currently supported are ``'LOCAL'`` and ``'NETLOCK'``.
+That is in the former case all your data is actually stored by your local main python process and results are collected from all workers.
+The latter means locks are shared across the computer network to allow only one process to write data at a time.
+This requires a shared home directory across all hosts.

 In case SCOOP_ is configured correctly, you can easily use *pypet* in a multi-server or cluster framework. :ref:`example-21` shows how to combine *pypet* and SCOOP_.
 For instance, if you have multiple servers sharing the